sorebear/banner-ad-framework/READEME.md

 ```nunjucks
 {% block bannerClass %}{% endblock %}
 ```
 As mentioned above, the name of the banner will be added as a class to the outer banner container.
-If you would like to add any more classes to this <div>, enter them in this block.
+If you would like to add any more classes to this &lt;div&gt;, enter them in this block.

 ### Content Blocks